 Gaylord Rockies Cleaning Standards

-- Hotel Air Filtration Information: Every room has an individual fancoil unit, which is an evaporator with chilled/hot water, and they all filter in outside air into the rooms.
+- Gaylord Air Filtration Information: Every room has an individual fancoil unit, which is an evaporator with chilled/hot water, and they all filter in outside air into the rooms.
 Every room also has their own MERV 8 filter, and those are inspected and changed every quarter in public spaces, and 3X a year in guest rooms.
 Each room has its own thermostat as well.
 This means guests rooms do not share ventilation or HVAC with the adjoining rooms!

 - The Gaylord’s ventilation system was commissioned for the grand opening in January of 2020, so all air handling equipment is running as designed per ASHRAE standards.
 This system includes HEPA filters in the kitchen hoods and in other strategic locations throughout the entire property.